 Children with DIG may experience the following symptoms or signs.
-Sometimes, children with DIG do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not a tumor.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.
+Sometimes, children with DIG do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not a brain tumor.

-- Seizure/convulsion, which is a sudden involuntary movement of a person’s muscles
+- Seizures or convulsions, which are sudden involuntary movements of a person’s muscles

 - Abnormal sensations